 The KCHS Guidance Department offers a full range of academic, college, social, and career counseling services for students throughout high school.
 This office handles scheduling, student records, course planning, college information, summer enrichment guidance, and personal/social needs.

-The structure of the department is divided so that freshmen students work with the Dean of Admissions and Freshman Advisor, Mrs. Joni Punch.
-Sophomore, Junior, and Senior years, the students will work with one of our three School Counselors, and will be assigned by last name.
+The structure of the department is divided so that freshmen students work with Mrs. Suzanne Judd, Freshman Advisor.
+Sophomore, Junior, and Senior years, the students will work with school counselors, assigned by last name.

 Our programmatic structure has been designed to allow for a school counselor to student ratio significantly below the recommended national average.
 This allows our counselors to provided individualized services in all aspects of academic, college/career, and social/emotional counseling.
 Students receive personalized attention every year.

 Our counselors hold professional memberships in the following organizations: National Association of College Admissions Counseling, Southern Association of College Admissions Counseling, American Counseling Association, American School Counseling Association, Tennessee Counseling Association, Tennessee School Counseling Association, Smoky Mountain Counseling Association, and the National Career Development Association.

 Our goal is a comprehensive program that meets students’ academic, career, and social/emotional needs.
 School Counselors provide guidance curriculum, individual planning and responsive services to all students by adhering the American School Counseling Association National Model and code of ethics.

 - To be an advocate to each and every student.

 - To assist students with grade management through individual academic monitoring.

 - To meet the students social/emotional needs through individual responsive services and referral to the Student Assistance Program.

 - To meet students’ academic needs through parent and student information sessions, classroom guidance, and individual student and/or parent meetings.